top of page

 Detrimental impacts to the Brentwood Community due to a TODA designation

-• The character of our 70-year old neighbourhood will be destroyed
+• The current character of our 70-year old neighbourhood would be destroyed

 • Most but not all of Brentwood Park is located in the 800m TODA ring - our community will become divided and bifurcated

-• Green space and trees will be lost to boxy structures and concrete surfaces
+• Green space and trees would be lost to boxy structures and concrete and asphalt surfaces which in turn will have negative environmental impacts on both flora and fauna

 • Property taxes will increase: